Eclipse openDuT

 cargo ci carl docker --publish

-This will publish opendut-carl to ghcr.io/eclipse-opendut/opendut-carl:x.y.z
+This will publish opendut-carl to ghcr.io/eclipse-opendut/opendut-carl:x.y.z.

-is used as docker tag by default.
+The version defined in opendut-carl/Cargo.toml is used as docker tag by default.

 Alternative platform